steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 As already explained via the start of Randy Shoup's talk {% cite Shoup2022 %} in the [previous section](#introduction), there is no perfect architecture that fits all scales, alls phases, and all problem domains.
 Thus, the MVA approach is, in my believe, the most essential lesson to learn for engineers—especially when you are in a start-up: Just do enough architecture and build for change; do not overengineer your solution.
-The MVA approach has helped us so far to stay focussed, flexible, and, thus, also fast.
+So far, the MVA approach has helped us to stay focussed, flexible, and, thus, also fast.

 ## How does an Event-Driven Architecture fit into that?